ror-community/ror-site/content/about/faqs/_index.md

 ### **Does ROR support relationships and hierarchies?**

-[ROR metadata](https://ror.readme.io/docs/ror-data-structure) includes both parent-child hierarchies and lateral relationships between organizations.
+Yes: ROR metadata includes both [parent-child hierarchies and lateral relationships](https://ror.readme.io/docs/ror-hierarchies-and-relationships) between organizations.
 A university, for example, may have "child" organizations such as research institutes and laboratories as well as "related" organizations such as hospitals and research facilities.

 ***

 ### **Why doesn't ROR include university departments?**
 ROR is focused on being a top-level registry of organizations in order to address the fundamental affiliation use case and to increase interoperability with other systems.
-The top-level institutional data in ROR is also much more stable and persistent than sub-unit and departmental data, which tends to change frequently and may not be agreed-upon even by authorities within an institution.
+The top-level institutional data in ROR is also much more stable and persistent than sub-unit and departmental data, which tends to change frequently and may not be agreed upon by different representatives of a particular institution.
 Because ROR's code and data are entirely open, ROR users are free to build upon it in their local integrations to add their own department-level taxonomies.

 ***